hindutva/hindutva.github.io/main/books/vivekAnanda/volume_3/bhakti-yoga/114_the_chosen_ideal.md

 ## THE CHOSEN IDEAL

-The next thing to be considered is what we know as Ishta-Nishthâ.
+The next thing to be considered is what we know as Ishta-Nishthā.
 One who aspires to be a Bhakta must know that "so many opinions are so many ways".
 He must know that all the various sects of the various religions are the various manifestations of the glory of the same Lord.
 "They call